easycoder/easycoder-py/doc/README.md

 # _EasyCoder_ packages

 'Packages' are components of the **_EasyCoder_** system that deal with specific groups of language features.
-Thos included or available from the repository are
+Those included or available from the repository are

 [core](core/README.md) contains all the language features needed to construct command-line applications to run on any computer equipped with Python.